nhinhdao/sinatra-messages-transfer-project/README.md

 | :-- | :-- |
 | Password:  | nhinh12345

-or create a new account.
+- Log out, then create a new account.

 ## Contributing